stonier/message_multiplexing/dslam_message_runtime/Readme.md

 Todos:

 * mux should create muxes on the fly like demux
- * publisher to send a buffer to the mux which relays across the wire
+ * publisher to encode, then send a buffer to the mux which relays across the wire
-* switch to ecl byte array converters in `impl/builders.hpp`
 * convert the builders to specific Message class types with encode/decode functionality
 * transports - mux and demux should separate the actual underlying transport (nanomsg/serial...)
 * handle use case in which packets are gathered and sent (i.e. kobuki style, not dslam style)
 * loadable { packet_id : data_type } registries for pubs and subs to check against
+* ~~switch to ecl byte array converters in `impl/builders.hpp`~~

 Maybe dos: